Rowing Competition at the 2024 DoD Warrior Games

-Athletes from Team Air Force hug after finishing their race during the indoor rowing competition at ESPN Wide World of Sports in Lake Buena Vista, Florida, during the 2024 Department of Defense Warrior Games, June 25, 2024.
+Sgt.
+Samantha Perales, Team Marine Corps athlete, competes in the 4-minute indoor rowing race at ESPN Wide World of Sports in Lake Buena Vista, Florida, during the 2024 Department of Defense Warrior Games, June 25, 2024.
 The Warrior Games are designed to enhance the recovery journeys of wounded, ill, injured service members and veterans outside of traditional therapy settings, bringing the community together for recovery in real time.
 The 10-day event is composed of more than 200 wounded, ill and injured service members and veteran athletes, competing in 11 adaptive sporting events June 21-30, 2024.
 (U.S. Army Reserve photo by Sgt.
 Emilie Lenglain)

 |Date Taken: